 A. Eligibility and Term Limits

 Initial appointments are generally restricted to those who have received their Ph.D. within the last three years or their M.D. within the last six years; exceptions to this restriction are permitted in cases when the candidate has been away from research activity after a doctoral degree and wishes to start a training program.
-Individuals are eligible to be in postdoctoral scholar status at Stanford for a period that does not exceed a total of four years for all combined years of institutional research training/activity, at Stanford and elsewhere.
+Individuals are eligible to be in postdoctoral scholar status at Stanford for a period that does not exceed a total of five years for all combined years of institutional research training/activity, at Stanford and elsewhere.
 The following periods are not included in such determination:

 - Up to one year spent in postdoctoral research carried out in the same dissertation lab/research group as doctoral work

 - Period of unpaid leaves

-Extensions beyond four years are possible only upon submission of a request to the Office of Postdoctoral Affairs, and where applicable, review by a Subcommittee of faculty on postdoctoral term exceptions as described below (see Section 2.G.).
+Extensions beyond five years are possible only upon submission of a request to the Office of Postdoctoral Affairs, and after review by a Subcommittee of faculty on postdoctoral term exceptions as described below (see Section 2.G.).
 All requests for such extensions must be reviewed and approved by the Assistant Dean for Postdoctoral Affairs.

 B. Appointment Processing